rhezab/smile/docs/style.md

 Styling the look and feel of your experiment elements is often a time-consuming process.
 However, it is worthwhile because participants are likely to view your task as more professional, user-friendly, and engaging if there is an appealing design.

-The <SmileText/> project doesn't force you to make any particular choice design choices but includes some helpful open-source frameworks.
-This guide provides an overview of using those tools in your components.

-In modern web design, the look and feel of an application is determined jointly by three types of files: HTML (for the basic structure/content), CSS (for the style/colors/shapes/spacing), and Javascript (for the dynamic interaction, clicking, dragging, etc...).
-Interestingly these are roughly the same as the three sections of a [Single-file Component in Vue](/components).
-In this document we will focus mostly on the CSS side of things: how you make things look nice, choose colors, spacing, and typography for your experiments.
+In modern web design, the look and feel of an application is determined jointly by three types of files: HTML (for the basic structure/content), CSS (for the style/colors/shapes/spacing), and Javascript (for the dynamic interaction, clicking, dragging, etc...).[^vue]

+[^vue]: Interestingly these are roughly the same as the three sections of a [Single-file Component in Vue](/components).

+In this document, we will focus mostly on the CSS side of things: how you make things look nice by choosing colors, layouts, spacing, and typography for your experiments.
 If you are entirely unfamiliar with the term CSS or Cascading Style-Sheets it might help to read this nice chapter from [Interneting is Hard](https://www.internetingishard.com/html-and-css/hello-css/) before continuing.

 ## Global design framework: Bulma

 The components in <SmileText/> by default use the [Bluma](https://bulma.io) CSS framework.
 Bulma is a free, open-source framework that provides simple components that help you build [responsive](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) web interfaces.

-It is already included in the main application framework so there is nothing you need to do to use it in your components.
+It is already included in the main <SmileText/> application framework so there is nothing you need to do to use it in your components.

 At its core, Bulma provides a set of CSS classes that you can apply to your elements to help quickly style your display.
-It is similar to [Bootstrap](https://getbootstrap.com) and [Tailwind](https://tailwindcss.com).
+(It is similar to [Bootstrap](https://getbootstrap.com) and [Tailwind](https://tailwindcss.com) if you have used these before.)

 For example, if you are building a form and using a default button tag element: